 The Life Insurance Illustrations Model Regulation (#582) was adopted by the NAIC in 1995.
 Since that time there has been continued evolution in product design, including the introduction of benefits that are tied to an index or indices.
 Although these policies are subject to Model #582, not all of their features are explicitly referenced in the model, resulting in a lack of uniform practice in its implementation.
 In the absence of uniform guidance, two illustrations that use the same index and crediting method often illustrated different credited rates.
 The lack of uniformity can be confusing to potential buyers and can cause uncertainty among illustration actuaries when certifying compliance with Model #582.

-In 2019, the NAIC decided that illustrations of products with multipliers, cap buy-ups, and other enhancements that are linked to an index or indices should not illustrate better than products without such features.
-This new requirement is intended to apply to illustrations on policies sold on or after the effective date of this guideline while the existing requirements continue to apply for inforce illustrations on policies sold before the effective date of this guideline.

 This guideline provides uniform guidance for policies with index-based interest.
 In particular, this guideline: